-Course Code Course Name L-T-P Credits ECT1207 Digital Electronics and Logic Design Lab 0-0-2 1
+Course Code Course Name L-T-P Credits ECP1207 Digital Electronics and Logic Design Lab 0-0-2 1

-- CLO.1 To understand the digital logic and create various systems by using these logics and related skills. - CLO.2 To develop an understanding of design and simulation of digital logic circuits skills. - CLO.3 To get a basic understanding of layout of electronic circuits - CLO.4 Practical implementation of design methodologies skills for implementing combinational and sequential circuits. - CLO.5 Implenetation of the concept of memories and Programmable Logic Devices and their classification.
+- CLO.1 Understand the digital logic and create various systems by using these logics - CLO.2 Develop an understanding of design and simulation of digital logic circuits - CLO.3 Get a basic understanding of layout of electronic circuits - CLO.4 Practical implementation of design methodologies skills for implementing combinational and sequential circuits. - CLO.5 Implementation of the concept of memories and Programmable Logic Devices and their classification.